Wilna, New York

 Wilna is a town in Jefferson County, New York, United States.
-The population was 6,427 at the 2010 census.
+The population was 5,732 at the 2020 census.
 The town is on the eastern side of the county and is east of Watertown.

 History

-The town was first settled around 1798 at the location of the future Carthage village.
-The town of Wilna was officially established in 1813 from part of the town of Le Ray and part of the Lewis County town of Leyden.

-The origin of the name of the town is obscure, although it is alleged to be named after the German spelling of Vilnius, in commemoration of the French occupation of Vilnius in 1812.
+The town was first settled around 1798 at the location of the future village of Carthage.
+The town of Wilna was officially established in 1813 from parts of the town of Le Ray and the Lewis County town of Leyden.
+The origin of the name of the town is obscure, although it is alleged to be named after the German and Polish spelling ("Wilno") of Vilnius, in commemoration of the French occupation of Vilnius in 1812.

 Wood's Grist Mill was listed on the National Register of Historic Places in 1995.

 Geography

 According to the United States Census Bureau, the town has a total area of 205.9 km2, of which 203.6 km2 are land and 2.3 km2, or 1.10%, are water.
 The Black River flows along the southwest border of the town, and the Indian River is in the north.

 The northern half of the town's area is within the Fort Drum Military Reservation.

 New York State Route 3 and New York State Route 3A are east-west highways.